D0ngse0kKim/D0ngse0kKim.github.io/_python/fluent-python/chapter-08.md

 > Be conservative in what you send, be liberal in what you accept

-* Set argument type hints as loosely as possible
+* Set argument type hints as loosely as possible.
-* Set return value type hints as strictly as possible
+* Set return value type hints as strictly as possible.

 ```python
 from collections.abc import Mapping